Fon and Maude had eight children:

 Byzantine Emperor ancestors, and several Pharaoh's as well.
 Shosenq I, Pharaoh of Egypt is

-approximately my 105th GGF.)
 Stephen's first wife Hanna Creal's father

 Anthony Creal, Senior, and his brother came from Wales with their father John; the family name